Soyuz-FG's long road to retirement

 This relatively small upgrade increased the specific impulse of the engine by around five seconds or by 1.3 percent.
 As a result, Soyuz-FG could carry from 250 to 300 kilograms of extra payload to a 200-kilometer orbit when compared to that of the Soyuz-U variant.
 When launched with the manned Soyuz transport spacecraft (its main payload), Soyuz-FG could deliver up to 7,200 kilograms in the low Earth's orbit.
 The Soyuz-FG could also carry the 7,400-kilogram Progress cargo ship.

 All other components of the Soyuz-FG were borrowed largely unchanged from the Soyuz-U variant, which also remained in operation.
+As its older siblings, the Soyuz-FG was equipped with a flight control system developed at the SKB Polisvit design bureau and serially produced at the Kommunar factory.
+Both organizations were based in the city of Khrakov, Ukraine.

 A typical flight profile